 - Add in some gluten free candy-like Butterfingers or M&Ms!

 Yes, you can store gluten free fudge in the refrigerator.
 Make sure to save the fudge in an airtight container, lasting up to 1-2 weeks.
-Air will dry out the fudge, losing its texture and not taste as good.
+Air will dry out the fudge, causing it to lose its texture and not taste as good.
 You can also store the cookie dough fudge in your pantry or freezer.
-This is a terrific recipe if you are looking for something that you can make ahead of time and serve later.
+This is a terrific recipe if you are looking for something to make ahead of time and serve later.

-You can tell fudge has gone bad if it appears dry or cracked.
-If you notice an oily film on the top, the fudge spoils.
-The cookie dough fudge should never be mushy or slimy, and if it appears to be, then it isn’t edible at this point.
+You can tell fudge has gone wrong if it appears dry or cracked.
+Suppose you notice an oily film on the top; the fudge spoils.
+The cookie dough fudge should never be mushy or slimy, and if it appears to be, it isnโt edible.

-Typically, if the fudge has gone bad, you won’t notice a smell like other foods.
-Don’t risk eating it if it has gone bad.
+If the fudge has gone wrong, you wonโt notice a smell like other foods.
+Donโt risk eating it if it has gone wrong.
 Just toss it and make a new batch.

-No, you don’t have to bake it.
+No, you donโt have to bake it.
 It is so easy.
-You just heat up some of the ingredients on the stovetop and put them in a pan.
+You just heat some of the ingredients on the stovetop and put them in a pan.
 The hardest part is waiting until it sets up so you can devour it!

 Most fudge is gluten free.
 I used gluten free flour for my cookie dough, and it has no eggs, so this fudge recipe is gluten free and safe to eat.